Employers use alternative and temporary labour sources for numerous reasons including:

 - The mistaken belief that, where there are problems relating to pay, benefits and working hours the agency/broker employee will take the blame and the company or organisation requiring the agency/broker staff will not be legally liable.

 Trade unions, who find this arrangement to be a thorn in their sides, call it ‘Atypical Employment’ and have launched a campaign to oppose it.
-This campaign is in its early stages but is being bolstered by CCMA and Labour Court decisions made against labour brokers.
+This campaign is in its advanced stages and is likely to reach fruition within the next year.
+The campaign against misuse of labour brokers and temp. contacts are being bolstered by CCMA and Labour Court decisions made against labour brokers and against their clients.

 In the case of NUMSA obo Mahlangu & others vs Abansedisi Labour Services and Another (2006 1 BALR 29) the employees were employed by a labour broker to render services to a client.
 The employees were fired by the labour broker because the client no longer required their services due to their poor performance.
 The arbitrator found that: